chuckremes/ffi-rzmq/README.txt

 == DESCRIPTION:

-This gem wraps the zeromq networking library using the ruby FFI (foreign function interface).
+This gem wraps the ZeroMQ networking library using the ruby FFI (foreign function interface).
 It's a pure ruby wrapper so this gem can be loaded and run by any ruby runtime that supports FFI.

-The impetus behind this library was to provide support for zeromq in JRuby which has native threads.
+The impetus behind this library was to provide support for ZeroMQ in JRuby which has native threads.
 Unlike MRI, MacRuby, IronRuby and Rubinius which all have a GIL, JRuby allows for threaded access to ruby code from outside extensions.
-Zeromq is heavily threaded, so until the other runtimes remove their GIL, JRuby will likely be the best environment to run this library.
+ZeroMQ is heavily threaded, so until the other runtimes remove their GIL, JRuby will likely be the best environment to run this library.

 == PERFORMANCE

 Using FFI introduces significant and measurable overhead.
-When comparing the performance of the zeromq library using that project's official ruby bindings running under MRI 1.9.1-p378 to this project running under JRuby 1.5RC3, the results showed the FFI bindings to be consistently slower in a single-threaded test.
+When comparing the performance of the ZeroMQ library using that project's official ruby bindings running under MRI 1.9.1-p378 to this project running under JRuby 1.5RC3, the results showed the FFI bindings to be consistently slower in a single-threaded test.